Asset Display Components

 Chain-Aware Display

 The component intelligently adapts to different blockchain networks by dynamically retrieving currency symbols and names from chain configuration.
-This ensures accurate display regardless of the connected network.
-The implementation handles edge cases where chain metadata might be incomplete.
+It reads the configured chains via useConfig(), and selects appropriate labels:

 const symbol = data.symbol || chain?.nativeCurrency.symbol || 'Native'